How do I know if I'm ready for Endless Customers?

 3. You are willing to deal with 'difficult' topics and also talk about your competitors

-In our experience, companies almost always initially respond positively to the idea behind They Ask, You Answer.
+In our experience, companies almost always initially respond positively to the idea behind Endless Customers.

-But what not all companies realize is that They Ask, You Answer means answering all of their customers' questions - including those they would rather ignore or not answer on their Web site.
+But what not all businesses realize is that Endless Customers means answering all of their customers' questions - including those they'd rather ignore or prefer not to answer on their website.

-That's They Ask, You Answer: being honest, transparent and complete in your content and trusting that the prospect himself is capable of making the right decision.
+That's Endless Customers: being honest, transparent and complete in your content and trusting that the prospect is capable of making the right decision on their own.

 4. You are willing to invest in internal content production

-Although this item ranks fourth on our list, it is probably in the top two "non-negotiables" when it comes to starting They Ask, You Answer.
+Although this item ranks fourth on our list, it's probably in the top two "non-negotiables" when it comes to starting Endless Customers.

 That means you can't outsource content creation to a team of freelance writers.